fluxstack/fluxstack.github.io/index.markdown

 layout: default
 ---

-ai graduate

-I am an AI graduate passionate about artificial intelligence, neural networks and AGI.
-This site acts as a central hub for my work, where I share my projects, reading lists, and thoughts on AI development.
+passionate about artificial intelligence, neural networks and agi. this site acts as a central hub for my work, where I share my projects, reading lists, and thoughts on ai development.